shoolic/wasmabi/README.md

 ```

 ### Enable printing during tests
 In `tests/helpers/NullOstream.hpp` there is defined `PREVENT_PRINTING` name.
-Undefine it to make the program output visible.
+Undefine it to make the program output visible during tests.